eopeter/flutter_mapbox_navigation/README.md

 1. Users expect the SDK to continue to track the user’s location and deliver audible instructions even while a different application is visible or the device is locked.
 Go to the Capabilities tab.
 Under the Background Modes section, enable “Audio, AirPlay, and Picture in Picture” and “Location updates”.
 (Alternatively, add the `audio` and `location` values to the `UIBackgroundModes` array in the Info tab.)

-## Android COnfiguration
+## Android Configuration

 1. Mapbox APIs and vector tiles require a Mapbox account and API access token.
 Add your token in strings.xml file of your android apps res/values/ path.
-The string key should be "mapbox_access_token"
+The string key should be "mapbox_access_token".
+You can obtain an access token from the [Mapbox account page](https://account.mapbox.com/access-tokens/).
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <resources>